World Toilet Day 2025

 QUESTION: How can a Minister ask an Authority to put its precious time and resources into something that neither he nor his own government see any advantage in supporting or funding.
 Without PRIMARY legislation and the appropriate budget to encourage proper clean and hygienic publicly accessible toilets then these appear to be, SADLY, just hollow words.

-To All our Members, Partners, Friends and Colleagues we send you our Warmest Wishes for a successful and Peaceful year ahead.
+To All our Members, Partners, Friends and Colleagues we send you our Warmest Wishes for a vibrant and successful year ahead.

 Raymond Boyd Martin